-The trouble is many of our homes lack the storage space that we need.
-Yet one surefire way to max out the available space in a bedroom is with a fitted wardrobe.
+Many of our homes lack the storage space that we need.
+Yet one surefire way to max out the available space in a bedroom, particularly in a small bedroom, is with a fitted wardrobe.

 There are companies that offer bespoke solutions who will use every centimetre of available space, but even if you don’t have that kind of budget, there are plenty of other ‘off the peg’ options where you can choose the number of shelves, rails, racks and drawers inside.

 Fitted wardrobe ideas